jodiqiao/bootstrap_converter/README.md

 This was a quick, 1 hour project done following the [Traversy Media Simple Weight Converter App with JavaScript and Bootstrap 4](https://www.youtube.com/watch?v=7l-ZAuU8TXc) YouTube tutorial to practice JS and bootstrap.

-This was done as a warm up exercise to get myself accustomed to my windows developer environment, and to remind myself of what I learned about Bootstrap a while ago.
+This was done as a warm up exercise to get myself accustomed to my Windows developer environment, and to remind myself of what I learned about Bootstrap a while ago.

 I'd just finished ITI1100 Digital Systems.
 When I was practicing homework, I wanted to use a online calculator to check if I'd done the conversions right manually.
 However, .com options all looked quite terrible and were riddled with ads.
 I've created this hoping it will soon become a useful little tool for myself.